-The ReShape Vest with weight loss indication will be considered a Class III Long Term Implantable product by the FDA requiring the PMA path.
-A pivotal trial for the ReShape Vest will likely include approximately 250 implanted patients monitored up to three years.
+The ReShape Vest with weight loss indication will be considered a Class III Long Term Implantable product by the FDA requiring the PMA submission.
+A pivotal trial for the ReShape Vest will likely include a few hundred patients implanted and monitored up to three years.
 Other implantable devices for the treatment of obesity relied on twelve-month endpoints for the PMA submission with annual follow-up visits up to five years and we expect the pivotal trial for the ReShape Vest to be similar.
 A U.S. pivotal trial requires FDA Investigational Device Exemption ("IDE") submission and approval.